 Conducting economic evaluation of primary care interventions, with a focus on diagnostics.

-My research involves using both decision analytic modelling and trial-based evaluations to assess the cost-effectiveness of primary care diagnostic, prognostic and monitoring strategies.
-I have a particular interest in assessing the impact of diagnostic strategies on health outcomes that are not readily captured in current cost-effectiveness methods, for example, weighing the benefits of early cancer diagnosis against the harms of overdiagnosis.
-I also have an interest in early modelling; using economic modelling to assess the potential cost-effectiveness of technologies earlier in the research and development process, reducing risk and increasing efficiency.
+My research involves using both decision analytic modelling and trial-based evaluations to assess the cost-effectiveness of primary care diagnostic, prognostic and monitoring interventions.
+I have a particular interest in assessing the impact of diagnostic strategies on health outcomes that are not readily captured in current cost-effectiveness methods, for example, weighing the benefits of early cancer diagnosis against the harms of overdiagnosis, or the relationship between antibiotic prescribing and antimicrobial resistance, or considering how to value outcomes in pregnancy.

 Prior to joining the department I completed a Masters in Health Economics at the University of York.